shamgold/Project3/README.md

 d.
 Identify a divergent boundary and a transform boundary on the map you selected in part I.

 A divergent boundary can be found where the Juan De Fuca Plate meets with the Pacific Plate at the east most boundaries.
 This area has a long submarine mountain chain called the Juan De Fuca Ridge.
 Young volcanoes, lava flows, and hot springs have been discovered in this area [6].
 This supports that this area is divergent because this boundary type causes lava to flow up through the surface.
 The Juan De Fuca Plate is separated into fracture zones by transform faults [7].
-These boundaries are shown on the map in Figure 2 in the zig zag pattern of earthquakes in the southern half of the map.
+These boundaries are shown on the map in Figure 2 in the north and south parts of the map.
 Transform boundaries cause strong earthquakes, explaining why the earthquakes in this area have high magnitudes.

 e.
 What kind of patterns in earthquake magnitude and location you observe over time along each boundary?

-The divergent boundary has most eathquake magnitudes in the 3.5 to 5.5 range, with a couple of peaks up into the 6-7 range.
+The transform boundary has most eathquake magnitudes in the 3.5 to 5.5 range, with a couple of peaks up into the 6-7 range.
 By looking at Figure 5, these large scale earthquakes appear to be right on the boundary.
-The transform boundary has its earthquakes more evenly spread out between a magnitude of 2.5 and 6, with only a few going above this point.
+The divergent boundary has its earthquakes more evenly spread out between a magnitude of 2.5 and 6, with only a few going above this point.
 Looking at Figure 7, you can see that the larger earthquakes fall right on the boundary with the smaller ones along the sides.
-The divergent boundary seems to have less earthquakes in general than the transform one, but has more that go over a magnitude of 6.
+The transform boundary seems to have less earthquakes in general than the divergent one, but has more that go over a magnitude of 6.
+It makes sense that this would be the case because transform boundaries are known to casue large earthquakes.

 ## References: